Opcode reference

 return rB, count

-Return zero or more values from the current function.
+Return zero or more values from this function.
+Values come from a run of consecutive registers.

 return_vararg (varargs)